A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Introduction

 \section{Introduction}

-In the \emph{online packet scheduling problem with deadlines} ({\BDPS}, for short), the goal is to schedule transmissions of packets that arrive over time in a network switch and need to be sent across a link.
-Each packet $p$ has a deadline $d_p$, representing its urgency, and a non-negative weight $w_p$, that represents its priority.
+In the \emph{online packet scheduling problem with deadlines} (abbreviated {\BDPS}), the goal is to schedule transmissions of packets that arrive over time in a network switch and need to be sent across a link.
+The switch stores incoming packets in a buffer that is assumed to have unlimited capacity.
+Besides its release time $r_p$, each arriving packet $p$ has two other attributes: a deadline $d_p$, which is the last time slot when $p$ can be transmitted, and a non-negative weight $w_p$.
+The deadline of $p$ represents its urgency, while its weight represents its importance or priority.
 (These priorities can be used to implement various levels of service in networks with QoS guarantees.)
-Only one packet can be transmitted in any time slot, so, if the system is overloaded, some packets will inevitably miss their deadlines and be dropped.
-In this scenario, the natural objective is to compute a transmission schedule that maximizes the total weight of packets which are successfully transmitted.
-In the literature this problem is also occasionally referred to as \emph{bounded-delay buffer management}, \emph{QoS buffering}, or as a job scheduling problem for unit-length jobs with release times, deadlines, and weights, where the objective is to maximize the weighted throughput.
+Only one packet can be transmitted in any time slot, so if the system is overloaded, some packets will inevitably miss their deadlines and be dropped.
+In this scenario, the natural objective is to compute a transmission schedule that maximizes the total weight of packets that are successfully transmitted.
+In the literature, this problem is also occasionally referred to as \emph{bounded-delay buffer management}, \emph{QoS buffering}, or as a job scheduling problem for unit-length jobs with release times, deadlines, and weights, where the objective is to maximize the weighted throughput.
+In the offline setting, where the information about all packets is available in advance, it is easy to find an optimal schedule by representing the set of packets as a bipartite graph, with each packet $p$ connected to all slots in its interval $[r_p,d_p]$ by an edge of weight $w_p$, and applying any algorithm for the maximum-weight bipartite matching to this graph.

-In practice, scheduling of packets must be accomplished online, with the scheduling decisions made without the knowledge of future packet arrivals.
+In practice, however, scheduling of packets must be accomplished online, with the scheduling decisions made without the knowledge of future packet arrivals.
 The central problem concerning {\BDPS}, that has been a subject of intensive study since 2001, is to determine the optimal competitive ratio of online algorithms, namely the worst-case ratio between the optimum total weight of a schedule (computed by an offline algorithm) and the weight of a schedule computed by a (deterministic) online algorithm.